 Treatment is very difficult—and expensive.
 Depending on the injury, a patient might need surgery to remove bone fragments and stabilize the spine.
 If the column is pressing against the spine, then a doctor might operate to enlarge the spinal tunnel.

-Speak With An Atlanta Truck Accident Attorney Today
+Speak With an Attorney From MG Law Today

 Following a spinal cord injury, you might feel as if no one is really in your corner.
 We are.
-At MG Law, our Atlanta truck accident lawyers have helped many clients like you, and we have gone toe-to-toe with many of the state’s largest trucking companies.
+At MG Law, our compassionate lawyers have helped many clients like you, and we have gone toe-to-toe with many of the state’s largest trucking companies.
 To learn more, please contact us for a free consultation.